A High School Teacher Is Being Investigated For Allegedly Accusing An "Ethnic" Of Stealing A Computer Mouse

-A high school teacher in Louisiana is being investigated after a racially-charged message appeared on his whiteboard Thursday, school officials and students told BuzzFeed News.
+A high school teacher in Louisiana is being investigated after a racially charged message appeared on his whiteboard Thursday, school officials and students told BuzzFeed News.

-Parents and students of Pickering High School in Leesville alleged that math teacher, Randolph Perez, posted the derogatory message on his classroom's whiteboard, accusing one of his students of stealing a computer mouse.
+Parents and students of Pickering High School in Leesville alleged that math teacher Randolph Perez posted the derogatory message on his classroom's whiteboard, accusing one of his students of stealing a computer mouse.

 The message read: "To the moronic, self-obsessed ethnic who stole the mouse from the back computer: the fact that you do not know both your parents, and that the so called adults that are caring for you can not afford a five dollar part because they are too busy buying drugs and coring cigars at the Shop-Rite does not change the fact that you are nothing more than a two bit thief and a waste of carbon and oxygen."

-Mike Kay, the assistant superintendent of Vernon Parish Schools, told BuzzFeed News that the message was posted on Perez's whiteboard on Thursday and that the school board is investigating the incident.
+Mike Kay, the assistant superintendent of Vernon Parish Schools, told BuzzFeed News that the message was posted on Perez's whiteboard Thursday and that the school board is investigating the incident.

 "Vernon Parish does not condone this behavior or support his statements," Kay said.
 "As soon as the employee returns to work, we'll be dealing with this as it's a serious matter."